yotamish/python_matlab_nn/README.md

 # python_matlab_nn
-loading weights and biases from a trained nn (using python Tensorflow) to a similar architecture in Matlab
+playing around with loading weights and biases from a trained nn (using python Tensorflow) to a similar architecture in Matlab